 Each organization is different.
 Align fleet maintenance analytics to hone in on the business problems your transportation department answered or that will improve operations.
 A CMMS like FMX can help automate the process.

-A CMMS centralizes all completed and future fleet maintenance tasks in one place.
+Fleet maintenance software centralizes all completed and future maintenance tasks in one place.
 Most have easily accessible advanced reporting features that can tie all the information each job provided into a predetermined KPI.
-Many fleet transportation departments will assign VMRS (Vehicle Maintenance Reporting Standards) coding into a CMMS system so there’s a standard vocabulary used that can be understood by all stakeholders.
+Many fleet transportation departments will assign VMRS (Vehicle Maintenance Reporting Standards) coding into a maintenance system so there’s a standard vocabulary that can be understood by all stakeholders.
 Maintenance costs can also be added to keep an eye on budgets.

 What is a fleet manager, and what do they do?